 In reweighing competing state and tribal interests for itself, the Court stresses two points.
 First, the Court suggests that its balance is designed to "help" Native Americans.
-Ante, at - - (suggesting that Indians would be "second-class citizens" without this Court's intervention); Tr. of Oral Arg.
-66 (suggesting state jurisdiction is designed to "help" tribal members).
 Second, the Court says state jurisdiction is needed on the Cherokee Reservation today because "in the wake of McGirt" some defendants "have simply gone free."
-Ante, at - - -.
 On both counts, however, the Court conspicuously loads the dice.